rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This document specifies "YANG Push Lite", an lightweight alternative to Subscribed Notifications {{RFC8639}} and YANG Push {{RFC8641}}.
 This document specifies a separate YANG datastore telemetry solution, which can be implemented independently, and if desired alongside {{RFC8639}} and {{RFC8641}}.

 At a high level, YANG Push Lite is designed to solve a similar set of requirements as YANG Push, and it reuses a significant amount of the ideas and solution from YANG Push.
 YANG Push Lite defines a separate data model to allow concurrent implementation of both protocols, but many of the data nodes are copied from YANG Push and have the same, or very similar definitions.

+The following sections give the background for the solution, and highlight the key ways that this specification differs from the specifications that is based on.

 ## Background